ZijianWang-ZW/PPE_detection/README.md

 <div align=center><img src="figures/time.png" width="60%"/></div>

 <div align=center>Figure: Average time for processing one image in each model (GPU: Tesla P40 with 24 GB; CPU: 4 cores with 8 GB). </div>

- ## Todo

-- Add the weights, and how to train the model